Rickroll_

 How the prank works

-2. The click — Anyone clicking the card gets switched to the dance.
+2. The click — Anyone clicking the card gets switched to the video.

-3. The roll — Music, lights and dancing.
-There is no escape (well, Esc).
+3. The roll — The real video and song play, full volume.
+No escape (well, Esc).

 4. Re-arm — Hit reset to set the trap again for the next victim.